sophiajt/june/docs/philosophy.md

 One characteristic of June that you'll notice is that it prefers holding on to memory longer than other languages.
 You can think of this as a kind of memory "bloat" compared to more fine-grained allocation system.
 In one sense, the style is something more akin to garbage collection, though June does not use a garbage collector.

 As it turns out, using intentional memory bloat is fairly common.
-Rust and C++ developers, for example, use bloat to their advantage regularly.
+Rust and C++ developers, for example, use bloat to their advantage.
 Take for example this Rust code:

 ```rust
 fn main() {